ssimicro/SplunkModularInputsJavaFramework/README.md

 This is a framework for building <a href="http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsIntro">Splunk Modular Inputs</a> in Java

-It contains an example Modular Input for JMS that you can use as a practical reference to follow.
+It contains several example Modular Inputs that you can use as a practical reference to follow.

 ## Contact